 - Feeling shy and awkward about approaching people to start conversations.

 - Not knowing what to say when they're chatting to someone.
-Introducing yourself and the ensuing conversation can seem stilted and forced.
+Introducing themselves, as well as the ensuing conversation, can feel stilted and forced.

 - Not knowing how to break into group conversations.
 This particularly comes up if it seems like everyone at the parties knows everyone else.
 It can feel hard to intrude on a bunch of friends.